antoinearnoud/book-fortran/chapter4.md

 ## What is paralelization ?

-Parallelizing a code in fortran allows sometimes to gain much high time.
+Parallelizing a code in FORTRAN allows sometimes to gain much high time.
 It is not too difficult but one needs to be careful.

 ## Using OpenMP